scalapb/ScalaPB/docs/src/main/markdown/faq.md

 }
 ```

+## How do I customize third-party types?

+You can use field-transformations to match on third-party types and apply arbitrary field-level options.
+See [example here](transformations.md#example-customizing-third-party-types).

 ## How do I use ScalaPB with Gradle?

 You can use ScalaPB with the official [Protobuf Plugin for Gradle](https://github.com/google/protobuf-gradle-plugin).